sensedeep/senselogs/README.md

 ## SenseLogs Features

 * Extremely fast initialization time to shorten cold-starts.
-* Up to 7 times faster than the nearest competitor logger.
+* Up to 7 times faster than the nearest alternative.
 * Flexible log channels and filters.
 * Dynamic log control to change log filters without redeploying.
 * Log sampling to emit increased logs for a percentage of requests.